-In his book The Idea of the Holy, Otto coined the term 'numinous' to describe the event; the individual was both attracted and repelled by a sense of awe and wonder.
-Simon Peter's words to Jesus after the miraculous catch of fish express this paradox well: 'Depart from me, for I am a sinful man, O Lord' (Luke 5:8).
+In his book The Idea of the Holy, Otto created the term 'numinous' to describe the event; the individual was both attracted and repelled by a sense of awe and wonder.

+Simon Peter's words to Jesus after the miraculous catch of fish show this contradiction well: 'Depart from me, for I am a sinful man, O Lord' (Luke 5:8).

-He analysed this type of experience in terms of the Latin phrase 'mysterium tremendum et fascinans'.
+He analysed this type of experience using the Latin phrase 'mysterium tremendum et fascinans'.